victorviro/ml_pipeline/docker_README.md

 At the moment, two containers are up (todo: add a container for airflow).

 - `mlflow` container.
-It contains the projects and serves the mlflow ui
+It contains the project and serves the mlflow ui

 - `postgres` container.
 It store the experiments info of mlflow (in the future it will store info of airflow pipelines)